Magsad Isayev

-Magsad Isayev (Məqsəd Müzəffər oğlu İsayev; born 7 June 1994) is an Azerbaijani footballer who plays as a defender for Gabala FK in the Azerbaijan Premier League.
+Magsad Isayev (Məqsəd Müzəffər oğlu İsayev; born 7 June 1994) is an Azerbaijani footballer who plays as a defender for Zira in the Azerbaijan Premier League.

 Club career

 On 30 November 2013, Isayev made his debut in the Azerbaijan Premier League for Neftçi Baku match against Sumgayit.

 On 18 June 2021, Isayev signed for Gabala FK on a two-year contract.
+On 5 June 2023, Gabala announced that Isayev had left the club at the end of his contract.